How to Catch Environment Variable Errors Early

 Conclusion

-Document Through Schema: Well-structured schemas serve as both validation rules and team documentation, eliminating the gap between what's documented and what's actually validated.
+Document through schema: Good schemas are validation rules and docs.
+No gap between what's documented and what's validated.